Eisenstein extension, connectedness and the second vanishing theorem: the main result

 \begin{definition} For a local ring $(R,\m)$, let $\p_1,\ldots,\p_t$ be the minimal primes.
 Then the graph $\Theta_R$ is defined for $t$ vertices labeled by $1,\ldots t$, such that there will be an edge between two different vertices $i$ and $j$, if $\p_i + \p_j$ is not $\m$-primary. \end{definition}

 \begin{mt*} Given a complete local ring $R$, the graph $\Theta_R$ is connected if and only if the punctured spectrum of $R$ is connected. \end{mt*}

 Now, we observe the following Lemma.

 \begin{lemma} Let $(R, \m)$ be a $d$-dimensional complete unramified regular local ring of mixed characteristic.
-Let $(S, \n)$ be a ramified complete regular local ring obtained via Eisenstein extension of $R$ where $f(X)\in R[X]$ is the Eisenstein polynomial.\\ (1) If the residue field of $S$ is separably closed then so is the residue field of $R$\\ (2) For minimal prime $\q\supset\p S$ in $S$, where $\p$ is a prime in $R$, if $\dim (S/\q)\geq 3$ then $\dim (R/\p)\geq 3$.\\ (3) If the image of an Eisenstein polynomial $f(X)\in R[X]$ is prime in the ring $(R/\p)[X]$, then $\p S$ is also prime in $S$.\\ \end{lemma}
+Let $(S, \n)$ be a ramified complete regular local ring obtained via Eisenstein extension of $R$ where $f(X)\in R[X]$ is the Eisenstein polynomial.\\ (1) If the residue field of $S$ is separably closed then so is the residue field of $R$\\ (2) If the image of an Eisenstein polynomial $f(X)\in R[X]$ is prime in the ring $(R/\p)[X]$, then $\p S$ is also prime in $S$.\\ (3) For ideal $J\subset R$, $\dim (S/JS)=\dim (R/J)$.\\ (4) For $I= JS$, if the punctured spectrum of $S/I$ is connected then that of $R/J$ is also connected. \end{lemma}

 \begin{proof} (1) In $S$, $\n= \m S +XS$.
-This gives $S/\n= (R[X]/f)/(\m+X)(R[X]/f)= (R[X]/\m R[X])/(X)(R[X]/\m R[X])$ since $f-X^n \in \m R[X]$.
+This gives $S/\n= (R[X]/f)/(\m+X)(R[X]/f)= (R[X]/\m R[X])/(X)(R[X]/\m R[X])= R/\m$, since $f-X^n \in \m R[X]$.
 So the result follows.